pilif42/springBootRestfulService/README.md

                 - gradle wrapper
                 - on Mo's laptop, it is then ./gradlew clean build
         - Note that for the smoketests to run successfully, you will need Postgres and Elasticsearch installed locally.
+                - These are currently commented out.
+See settings.gradle.

 ## To run: